 When it comes to boxes, things can get a little out there.

-The reactions of the scientific community included the notion that the DBP (I can’t keep typing the whole thing) was a hoax.
-The first scientists to examine a DBP declared it a fake, made up of several different animals sewn together.
+The reactions of the scientific community included the notion that the duck billed platypus was a hoax.
+The first scientists to examine a duck billed platypus declared it a fake, made up of several different animals sewn together.
 Mammals had a definition and if you were a mammal, you belonged in the box labelled “Mammal”.
-DBP didn’t fit into any of the boxes and therefore DBP couldn’t actually exist.
+They didn’t fit into any of the boxes and therefore they couldn’t actually exist.

 Let’s just let that settle for a moment.
 Experts, (here in the form of scientists) preferred to believe that an animal, in front of their very eyes, didn’t actually exist, rather than contemplate the notion that their fucking definitions might be the problem.
 They denied its existence because it defied the idea of their boxes.
-Meanwhile, DBP is taking care of business, laying its eggs and chatting with some mates in the pub.
+Meanwhile the duck billed playtpus is taking care of business, laying its eggs and chatting with some mates in the pub.
 (The Dog and Duck Billed Platypus obviously)